jaroslavkopca/movie-rating/README.md

 - **HTML/CSS**: For structuring and styling the web pages, providing a user-friendly interface.
 - **JavaScript**: For enhancing client-side interactivity and managing AJAX requests.

-## Installation

-*No installation instructions included in this document.*

 ## Usage

 Upon accessing the application, users can register or log in to their accounts.
 Once logged in, they can search for films, with results displayed in real-time as they type.

-## Contributing

-Contributions to this project are welcome.
-Please submit a pull request or open an issue for any enhancements or bug fixes.

-## License

-This project is licensed under the [Your License Name].